Symptoms and diagnosis of laryngeal cancer

 - Earache (rare)

-These symptoms can also be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked out.
+These symptoms can also be caused by conditions other than cancer, but it’s important to go to your family doctor (GP) and get any unusual changes checked out.
 Cancer can be easier to treat and cure if it’s found early.

 Can I be screened for laryngeal cancer?